Veloxization/activity-calendar/README.md

 Heroku app: https://tsoha-activity-calendar.herokuapp.com/
 ## Intended use
-The Activity Calendar can be used to assign and keep track of activities, whether it's for private record keeping or for a team.
+The Activity Calendar can be used to keep track of activities, whether it's for private record keeping or for a team.

-For example: User is supposed to be working on a user interface from 8 AM to 12 PM, Admin assigns "Work on user interface" to the time slot 8 AM to 12 PM for User.
-User marks "Work on user interface" as the active activity at 8 AM and marks it as done at 12 PM.
+Example: Admin assigns different activities for a group of users to work on.
+One of them is titled "Work on user interface".
+When a user starts working on the user interface, they will mark "Work on user interface" as the current activity until they stop doing it.
+People within the group can look at the exact timestamps of when the user started working on the user interface and when they stopped it.
 ## Database tables
 ### Users
 Will keep a record on usernames and hashed passwords.
-Also shows which group a user belongs to and whether they're an admin of that group.
-As of now, each user is tied to a single group, so creating a new user is necessary to join multiple groups.
-Similarly, deleting the account used in group creation also deletes the group and all its members.
+Also shows which group a user belongs to and whether they're an admin or a creator of that group.
+Each user is tied to a single group, so creating a new user is necessary to join multiple groups.
 ### Groups
 Not assigning a user to a group will prompt the creation of a new group.
 Groups are used for internal communication between its members.
 Each group has at least a single admin user that can govern the group members.
 Activities are also group-specific.
 ### Activities
 Will keep a record of activities, their names, creators and the group they're attached to.
 Admins can add any activities they want to use and users can submit activities for admin approval.
 ### UserActivities
 Will attach an activity to a user.
 Also keeps track of the time when a user started an activity and the time when it was ended.
-### ActivityGoals
+### Message Threads
-The goal start times and end times for different activities for different users.
-Set up by group admins.
+Private message communications within a group are saved within threads.
+Each thread has a title that is visible within the user's inbox.
 ### Messages
 Keeps a record of internal communication within a group.
-Saves the sender, the recipient and the message.
+Saves the sender, the recipient, the thread the message is sent in, whether the recipient has read the message, and the message itself.
 ## User interface
 The current version of the user interface can be tested [here](https://tsoha-activity-calendar.herokuapp.com/).
 The web app requires JavaScript to be enabled in order to function correctly.
 ### Home